+The Foundation maintains cash in bank accounts in amounts that may exceed Federally insured limits at times.
+The Foundation has not experienced any losses in these accounts in the past and believes that it is not exposed to significant credit risks because the accounts are deposited with major financial institutions.
 The total deposits at the institutions may exceed the amount guaranteed by federal agencies and, therefore, bear some risk since they are not collateralized.